29- Moment redistribution for Continuous steel beams.

 The value of the shear and moment for a fixed end beam under Uniform load.

 The next post solves Problem 4-15.
-It includes how to design a continuous beam of two spans and is considered an application for moment redistribution.
+It includes how to design a two-span continuous beam and is considered an application of moment redistribution.